 High School Graduation is a great milestone for students and their families.
 Your school counselors and school staff are here to support you on your journey towards graduation.
 Additionally, please use the information below to help guide you.
 If you have any questions or concerns, please contact your school counselor.

 High School & Beyond Plan

-Completion of the five components of the High School & Beyond Plan (HSBP) are a state graduation requirement.
+Completion of the seven components of the High School & Beyond Plan (HSBP) are a state graduation requirement.
 These components are:

 - Complete the Game Plan Survey which will set your goals for post high school life.

-Directions for completing these components can be found in the Instructions for Completing High School Beyond Plan – Final.
+Directions for completing these components can be found in the Instructions for Completing High School Beyond Plan 20-21.

 Washington State History